Last Updated 05/15/2020

-Bronchiectasis is when the airway walls, known as bronchi, thicken or enlarge.
-This is caused by chronic inflammation and/or repeated infections.
+Bronchiectasis is when the airway walls, known as bronchi, get thicker or enlarge.
+This is caused by chronic inflammation.
+It can also be caused by repeated infections.

-In a normal lung, there are little hair-like structures, known as cilia, on the airways.
+In a healthy lung, there are little hair-like structures, known as cilia, on the airways.
 Cilia sweep mucus and particles out of the lungs.
 But in people with bronchiectasis, cilia are destroyed.
-Mucus and particles can’t be cleared from the lungs.
+Because of this, mucus and particles can’t be cleared from the lungs.

 As a result, mucus builds up in the lung.
-This attracts bacteria and microbes that lead to infection.
-Chronic infections lead to chronic inflammation, and more mucus.
-Chronic inflammation causes additional thickening and widening of the airways.
+This attracts bacteria and germs that lead to infection.
+Long-term infections lead to long-term inflammation and more mucus.
+Long-term inflammation causes additional thickening and widening of the airways.
 Over time, it gets harder to breathe.

 - Mucus builds up.
-It attracts bacteria and microbes.
+It attracts bacteria and germs.

 - Bacteria multiply.
-This causes additional lung infections and inflammation.
+This causes more lung infections and inflammation.

-- New lung infections and inflammation do additional damage to the airways.
+- New lung infections and inflammation continue to damage the airways.